rh-ei-stp/cloud-native-integration/README.md

 **Microsoft**

-Could not find a narrative “definition”; however, Microsoft indicates cloud native is identified by the 5 pillars depicted in this schematic.
+Microsoft indicates cloud native is identified by the 5 pillars depicted in this schematic.
 ![Microsfot's 5 Pillars](https://docs.microsoft.com/en-us/dotnet/architecture/cloud-native/media/cloud-native-foundational-pillars.png)
  https://docs.microsoft.com/en-us/dotnet/architecture/cloud-native/definition

 **VMWare**

-*Closest I could find to a definition*: “Cloud native technologies provide resiliency and auto-scaling through the use of microservices – modular applications that can be deployed, updated, scaled, and restarted without impact to the system or end users.
+*Closest to a definition*: “Cloud native technologies provide resiliency and auto-scaling through the use of microservices – modular applications that can be deployed, updated, scaled, and restarted without impact to the system or end users.
 Enterprises and service providers can deliver superior customer experiences 24x7.” https://www.vmware.com/solutions/cloud-native-apps.html

 **IBM**